A Quick Escape to the Makana Region

 For bookings contact: Big 5 Day Safari - Central Reservations: Tel: +27 (0) 41 502 3050 Email: firstname.lastname@example.org

 Information in this article may change without notice.

-Should you wish to visit any of the Museums in Makhanda, please make contact with them first to confirm visiting times as they will differ during the Covid-19 lockdown period.
+Should you wish to visit any of the Museums in Makhanda, please make contact with them first to confirm visiting times.

 Please note that there is always a risk attached to outdoor activities.
 The use of any of the trails mentioned in this article or Makana Tourism website is done at your own risk.
 Please exercise caution and familiarise yourself with the necessary skills for safe walking, running or cycling on the trails especially during unpredictable weather conditions and when coming into contact with wildlife such as baboons or snakes.